Skip to content

 • Performing malicious code injection via memory mapping into remote processes.

-• It focuses on removing the CRT (C Runtime Library) from the binary.
+• It focuses on minimizing the use of the CRT (C Runtime Library) during runtime and applying additional flags to strip away unnecessary information from the binary.

 52. Self Deletion